Nitrile vs. Latex vs. Neoprene: How to Choose the Right Cleanroom Glove

 ISO 14644‑1 overview

-Nitrile provides broad chemical resistance, low particulation in cleanroom-rated lines, and strong puncture resistance—making it the default choice for most semiconductor, pharma, optics, and medical‑device workflows.
-In ISO 5 environments, operators commonly choose white, finger‑textured 12" cuffs for easier donning and secure grip on stainless steel or polymer tool surfaces.
+Nitrile provides broad chemical resistance, low particulation in cleanroom-rated lines, and strong puncture resistance — making it the default choice for most semiconductor, pharma, optics, and medical-device workflows.
+In ISO 5 environments, operators commonly choose white, finger-textured 12″ cuffs for easier donning and secure grip on stainless steel or polymer tool surfaces.
+Accelerator-free nitrile is required where skin sensitization is a concern — standard nitrile contains thiuram and carbamate accelerators that cause Type IV allergic reactions in sensitized individuals.

 Popular picks:

-Latex remains the benchmark for tactile sensitivity, natural stretch, and fine‑motor dexterity.
-It can be ideal for assembly, inspection, and specialty aseptic tasks.
-If latex allergies are a concern—or if you support a mixed workforce—switch to nitrile immediately.
+Latex remains the benchmark for tactile sensitivity, natural stretch, and fine-motor dexterity.
+It can be ideal for assembly, inspection, and specialty aseptic tasks where feel is critical.
+If latex allergies are a concern — or if you support a mixed workforce — switch to nitrile immediately.
+Type I latex allergy (IgE-mediated) can cause anaphylaxis — a single sensitized operator in the facility is sufficient reason to eliminate latex from the environment entirely.

 Sterile option: Hourglass HandPRO P3 4511 (Sterile, ISO 5)

-Neoprene performs well against certain aggressive chemistries—including specific acids, caustics, and harsh disinfectants—and maintains integrity at elevated temperatures better than nitrile or latex.
+Neoprene performs well against certain aggressive chemistries — including specific acids, caustics, and harsh disinfectants — and maintains integrity at elevated temperatures better than nitrile or latex.
+Neoprene is the preferred choice for chemical handling applications where nitrile’s chemical resistance is insufficient and latex allergy risk eliminates latex as an option.

 Where to start: Gloves (all types)